What are Economic Factors?

 #6 – Demand / Supply

-Demand or supply of goods or services affects the economy as with the increase in demand price of goods or service increase which result in inflation and with inflation money supply in economy increases and with increases in the supply of goods or services price of same decreases.
-Demand and supply are depended on each other.
+Demand or supply of goods or services affects the economy as with the increase in demand price of goods or service increase, which results in inflation.
+With inflation, the money reserve in the economy increases with the rise in the supply of goods or services.
+The price of the same decreases.
+Demand and supply depend on each other.

 #7 – Wages

 Wages paid to labor or employee are a direct cost to the companyDirect Cost To The CompanyDirect cost refers to the cost of operating core business activity—production costs, raw material cost, and wages paid to factory staff.
 Such costs can be determined by identifying the expenditure on cost objects. added to the cost of goods or services through which it affects the economy.
 Another way wages affect the economy is by increasing wages, consuming power, and improving consumer spending.

 #8 – Law and Policies

 With change or modification in the law, the economy of the country changes.
 For example, if the government makes a law that should ban liquor in the country, it will affect companies dealing with it, their employees, and shopkeepers, which affects the economy at a broad level.
 Similarly, any policy made by the government will affect the economy.